 Conference Call Information

 AMC Networks will host a conference call today at 8:30 a.m.
 ET to discuss its first quarter 2018 results.
 To listen to the call, visit http://www.amcnetworks.com or dial 1-877-347-9170, using the following passcode: 5598435.

 About AMC Networks Inc.

 AMC Networks owns and operates several of cable television’s most recognized brands delivering high quality content to audiences and a valuable platform to distributors and advertisers.
-The Company manages its business through two operating segments: (i) National Networks, which principally includes AMC, WE tv, BBC AMERICA, IFC and SundanceTV; and AMC Studios, the Company’s television production business; and (ii) International and Other, which principally includes AMC Networks International, our international programming business; and IFC Films, the Company’s independent film distribution business.
-For more information on AMC Networks, please visit the Company’s website at http://www.www.amcnetworks.com.
+The Company manages its business through two operating segments: (i) National Networks, which principally includes AMC, WE tv, BBC AMERICA, IFC and SundanceTV; and AMC Studios, the Company’s television production business; and (ii) International and Other, which principally includes AMC Networks International, the Company’s international programming business; IFC Films, the Company’s independent film distribution business; and the Company’s owned subscription streaming services, Sundance Now and Shudder.
+For more information on AMC Networks, please visit the Company’s website at http://www.amcnetworks.com.